-- ▶ For 2021, financing needs in net terms add to €110bn, slightly below 2020 levels.
+- For 2021, financing needs in net terms add to €100bn.
 Most of it will be obtained through medium and long-term issues. - New funding mix (SURE, RRF), which requires a higher degree of flexibility in the issuance front.

 Funding Programme